AlexandraH-code/ms4-bookishnook/README.md

 ## 2. User Goals
 [Back To The Top](#table-of-contents)
 ### External User Goals

+Visitors/users can view and, if they want to, purchase book accessories.

+* Find and filter book accessories quickly (categories, search, sorting).
+* See product details (price, picture, description) and available variations.
+* Add products to cart, update quantity, delete.
+* Smooth checkout with secure payment (Stripe) and email receipt.
+* Create an account / log in to save address information and see order history.
+* Subscribe to newsletter (with double opt-in).
+* Contact the store via the contact form.

 ### Site Owner Goals
+Create a demand for book accessories and make money selling these products.

+* Add/edit/delete products and categories easily (Backoffice).
+* View and manage incoming orders (status flow).
+* See dashboard for quick mode (latest orders, totals).
+* Switch the email list (Newsletter).
+* Run stable operations with S3 (media), Postgres and Heroku.

 ## 3. User Stories
 [Back To The Top](#table-of-contents)
 ### User Stories - Site Visitors
+#### **Epic 1: User Account Management**
+* **User Account Registration**
+    * As a new user, I can register for an account so that I can access personal features.
+* **Securely Log In With User Account**
+    * As a registered user, I can log in and out so that I can access my account securely.
+* **Change Password If Password Is Forgotten**
+    * As a user I can reset my password so that I can access my account again.
+* **Update User Details**
+    * As a user, I can update my profile information so that my details are up to date.
+* **View Order History**
+    * As a user, I can view my order history so that I can track my purchases.

+#### **Epic 2: Product Browsing and Search**
+* **Display All Products**
+    * As a customer, I can see all products so that I can browse the available items.
+* **Search For Products**
+    * As a customer, I can search for products so that I can find specific items.
+* **Filter Products**
+    * As a customer, I can filter products by category so that I can narrow down my options.
+* **Sort Products According To Price Or Name**
+    * As a customer, I can sort products by price or name so that I can organize the displayed items.
+* **See Detailed Product Information**
+    * As a customer, I can see detailed information about products so that I can make informed purchases.

+#### **Epic 3: Shopping Cart and Checkout**
+* **Adding Items To Cart**
+    * As a customer, I can add products to my shopping cart so that I can purchase multiple items.
+* **Change The Quantity Of An Item**
+    * As a customer, I can change how many of a specific item I want to purchase so that I can change my order before placing it.
+* **Securely Go Through Checkout**
+    * As a customer, I can safely go to the checkout so that I can complete my purchase.
+* **Receive An Order Confirmation Sent Via Email**
+    * As a customer, I can receive an order confirmation so that I know that my purchase has gone through.

+#### **Epic 4: Product Reviews**
+* **Leave Product Reviews**
+    * As a registered user on the website, I can leave reviews about products so that I can share my experiences.
+* **Rate Products**
+    * As a registered user, I can rate products so that I can give my opinion about them.
+* **Read Other Customers' Reviews**
+    * As a customer, I can read other customers' reviews and ratings of products so that I can make informed decisions.

 ### User Stories - Administrator(s)
+#### **Epic 5: Site Administration**
+* **Add New Products**
+    * As the administrator of the webshop, I can add new products so that I can expand the assortment.
+* **Update Product Details**
+    * As the administrator of the webshop, I can edit product information so that I can keep it up to date.
+* **Delete Products**
+    * As the administrator of the webshop, I can delete products so that I can remove products from the webshop that are no longer sold.
+* **Manage Order Status**
+    * As the owner of the webshop, I can manage placed orders so that I can process customers' purchases

 ## 4. Database Models Overview And Entity Relationship Diagram (ERD)
 [Back To The Top](#table-of-contents)
 ### Database Models Overview
 Description of the models I use on the website.

+* User (django-allauth) – login with email.
+* Profile – OneToOne to User (name, phone, addresses, etc.).
+* Category – hierarki (parent/child) + slug, featured_order, image.
+* Product – belongs to Category; name, slug, price, image, is_active.
+* Order – connected to User (or nullable), totals, status, shipping/billing address, Stripe field.
+* OrderItem – line in an Order; product, quantity, price_each.
+* NewsletterSubscriber – e-mail, confirmed, confirm_token.
+* ContactMessage – from contact form; name, email, subject, message, created.

 - **User Model (Django built-in)** - (Right now I only use the username, email and password fields.)
   - Handles authentication and user information.